Chicago Sanitary and Ship Canal: Planning and construction, 1887–1922

-Diversion of water from Great Lakes
+Diversion of water from the Great Lakes

 The Chicago Sanitary and Ship Canal is designed to work by taking water from Lake Michigan and discharging it into the Mississippi River watershed.
 At the time of construction, a specific amount of water diversion was authorized by the United States Army Corps of Engineers (USACE) and approved by the Secretary of War, under provisions of various Rivers and Harbors Acts; over the years however, this limit was not honored or well regulated.
 While the increased flow more rapidly flushed the untreated sewage, it also was seen as a hazard to navigation, a concern to USACE in relation to the level of the Great Lakes and the St. Lawrence River, from which the water was diverted.
 Litigation ensued from 1907, which eventually saw states downstream of the canal siding with the sanitary district and those states upstream of Lake Michigan with Canada siding against the district.
 The litigation was eventually decided by the Supreme Court in Sanitary District of Chicago v.
 United States in 1925, and again in Wisconsin v.
 Illinois in 1929.
 In 1930, management of the canal was turned over to the United States Army Corps of Engineers.
 The Corps of Engineers reduced the flow of water from Lake Michigan into the canal, but kept it open for navigation purposes.
-These decisions prompted the sanitary district to accelerate their treatment of raw sewage.
 Today, diversions from the Great Lakes system are regulated by an international treaty with Canada, through the International Joint Commission, and by governors of the Great Lakes states.

-Pollution of the Canals
+Wastewater

-Most local sewers in the Chicago area were built over 100 years ago before wastewater treatment existed.
+Most local sewers in the Chicago area were built over 100 years ago, before wastewater treatment existed.
 They were designed to drain sanitary flow and a limited amount of stormwater directly into the river.
 If intercepting sewers and the Metropolitan Water Reclamation District of Greater Chicago (MWRD) water reclamation plants reach capacity during heavy rain, the local sewer continues to drain, or “overflow,” to a waterway, thus causing concern for pollution.
-However, the MWRD’s Tunnel and Reservoir Plan (TARP) has worked to decrease the combined sewage overflows (CSOs) and nearly eliminated them in the Calumet Area River System.
-Since the tunnels became operational in 2006, CSOs have been reduced from an average of 100 days per year to 50.
-Since Thornton Reservoir came online in 2015, CSOs have been nearly eliminated.
+The MWRD's Tunnel and Reservoir Plan (TARP) has worked to decrease the combined sewage overflow (CSOs) and nearly eliminated them in the Calumet Area River System.
+Since operationalizing the tunnels in 2006, combined sewage overflow events have been reduced from an average of 100 days per year to 50.
+Since 2015, when Thornton Reservoir came online, MWRD claims that overflow events have been "nearly eliminated."
 TARP captures and stores combined stormwater and sewage that would otherwise overflow from sewers into waterways in rainy weather.
 This stored water is pumped from TARP to water reclamation plants to be cleaned before being released to waterways.
+MWRD claims that the improved water quality has led to increasingly diverse and healthy populations of fish.